microsoft/pxt-arcade/docs/ide-tour.md

 ## In the Editor

 In the **Editor** you create your Blocks or JavaScript code.
 There's a Toolbox with the code functions and methods to use for building your game.
 You can save and share projects, and even put them on GitHub.
-There's a complete game simulator so you can try your a game at any time while you build it.
+There's a complete game simulator so you can try your game at any time while you build it.

 ![IDE tour slide 2](/static/ide-tour/ide-tour2.png)